 Although increased economic cooperation is not a new phenomenon in Latin America, these multilateral trade ties and stock exchange mergers represent a major shift towards “deep integration” in the region.
 While deep integration may not necessarily be a precursor to an economic union similar to the European Union, successful integration of these pro-market economies may inspire further opportunities for similar deep integration in the region.
 In the context of possible financial crises in the U.S. and the EU, these neoliberal economies may find strength in unity.

-Discuss this post and many other topics in our LinkedIn Group (you must be a LinkedIn member to participate).
-Request a Free Trial Subscription.
+LinkedIn Group (you must be a LinkedIn member to participate).
+Request a

 By Ian Lim in Malaysia – CEIC Analyst